 Our vision is for high-quality health and social care research that improves people’s health and wellbeing, and our core purpose is to protect and promote the interests of patients and the public in health and social care research.

 - make sure that research is ethically reviewed and approved

 - oversee a range of committees and services and

 - provide independent recommendations on the processing of identifiable patient information where it is not always practical to obtain consent, for research and non-research projects.

 We are one of a number of organisations that work together in the UK to regulate different aspects of health and social care research.

 Most of our functions apply to research undertaken in England, but we also work closely with the other countries in the UK to provide a UK-wide system.

-We are an arm’s length body of the Department of Health (DH), which means the Government has devolved some of its responsibilities to us and we have our own budget and board, but we are ultimately an extension of DH and are accountable to it.
+We are an arm’s length body of the Department of Health and Social Care (DHSC), which means the Government has devolved some of its responsibilities to us.
+We have our own budget and Board, but are accountable to DHSC.